 In 2000, some of the larger States were further divided both to meet the demands for a separate State as well as to meet the need for greater administrative efficiency.
 Thus Madhya Pradesh, Uttar Pradesh and Bihar were divided to create three new States.
 They are: Chhattisgarh, Uttarakhand and Jharkhand respectively.
+In 2014, the State of Telangana was formed by dividing Andhra Pradesh.
 Some regions and linguistic groups are still struggling for separate Statehood like Vidarbha in Maharashtra.